dspringuel-va/blog-posts/kubernetes/README.md

 ### Config

 Almost every application needs some configuration.
 Usually, we don't want that configuration hard-coded in the application itself.
-Kubernetes defines two resources to help passing configurations to application: ConfigMaps and Secrets
+Kubernetes defines two resources to help passing configurations to application: ConfigMaps and Secrets.

 #### ConfigMap
-A ConfigMap resource is simply a list key-value pairs.
-It can be passed in the the pod either by environments variable or by a mounted volume.
+A ConfigMap resource is simply a list of key-value pairs.
+It can be passed in the pod either by environments variable or by a mounted volume.

 ![Config Map Diagram](https://docs.google.com/drawings/d/e/2PACX-1vT6vIlztG8iSEWAFlBpM1AZOBl4ZvBPiSEJRO9FXXB0bBkOjeCt_T74vpkSpXkydRC4N7Mk4KdxT7mw/pub?w=927&h=628)

 Therefore, ConfigMaps allow decoupling the pod configuration from the pod definition.
 In other words, it means that two pods can share the same definition, but different configurations, like staging vs production configurations for example.

 Another potential advantage of using ConfigMap with a referenced mounted volume is that the configuration could be updated in runtime without restarting the app (although it could be quite slow).